Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_hard/guide.en-gb.md

 ### Using the LSI RAID controller

+> [!warning]
+>
+> This RAID controller card is deprecated and no longer available for new servers.
+It is gradually replaced by MegaRaid controllers.
+>

 #### Step 1: Retrieve RAID information

 Prior to verifying the RAID state, ensure that an LSI RAID controller card is installed with the following command: